One-Step Model Predictive Path Integral for Manipulator Motion Planning Using Configuration Space Distance Fields: Appendix

 \subsection{Hyperparameters}

-The hyperparameters used in our experiments for the 2D two-link robot are summarized in Table~\ref{tab:hyper2d}, and those for the 7-Dof Franka robot are listed in Table~\ref{tab:hyper7d}.
+The hyperparameters used in our experiments for the 2D two-link robot are summarized in Table~\ref{tab:hyper2d}, and those for the 7-DoF Franka robot are listed in Table~\ref{tab:hyper7d}.
 The MPPI hyperparameters follow \cite{mppi_hz}, while the QP settings are taken from the official implementation provided in the GitHub repository of \cite{cdf}.
-For the scenario illustrated in Fig.~\ref{exp2_scene}, the start and goal configurations are $q_0 = [-1.57,\, 0.40,\, 0.00,\, -1.2708,\, 0.00,\, 1.8675,\, 0.00]^\top$ and $q_f = [\,1.57,\, 0.40,\, 0.00,\, -1.2708,\, 0.00,\, 1.8675,\, 0.00]^\top$, respectively.
+For the scenario illustrated in Fig.~\ref{exp2_scene} (Left), the start and goal configurations are $q_0 = [-1.57,\, 0.40,\, 0.00,\, -1.2708,\, 0.00,\, 1.8675,\, 0.00]^\top$ and $q_f = [\,1.57,\, 0.40,\, 0.00,\, -1.2708,\, 0.00,\, 1.8675,\, 0.00]^\top$, respectively.
+The code and models are publicly available at \url{https://github.com/Rin-Li/cdf_mppi}.